Auto Trader cars

 How efficient is driving an electric car?

-Electric motors make a lot less noise than a conventional petrol or diesel, to the point where any mechanical sound will probably be drowned out by the roar from the tyres.
-As a result many countries have made it mandatory for EVs to be fitted with an acoustic vehicle alerting system (AVAS), or a warning sound system to alert vulnerable road users.
+Electric motors make a lot less noise than a conventional petrol or diesel, to the point that it’s normally drowned out by other noise, like the roar from the tyres going over the road, or wind blowing over the car.
+As a result, many countries have made it mandatory for EVs to be fitted with an acoustic vehicle alerting system (AVAS), or a warning sound system to alert vulnerable road users.
 This is especially vital in car parks and other situations where pedestrians and vehicles mix.

 How do you charge an electric car?